sanskrit/raw_etexts_english/blogs/manasataramgini/2016-06-25_the-first-three-squareable-lunes.md

 +++
-title = "The first three squareablexa0Lunes"
+title = "The first three squareable Lunes"

 +++
 For the sake of some readers we shall first define a lune: A lune is a